 Once we file the complaint in court, it will be served upon your employer and anyone else named in the lawsuit.
 The defendants will respond to the complaint, and the case may proceed through litigation.

-At any point before the end of a trial, we can negotiate a settlement with your employer and settle the case out of court.
+At any point before the end of a trial, we can negotiate a settlement with your employer out of court.
 The vast majority of the cases we handle settle with a favorable resolution for our clients.

 4. Damages